Athletic Bilbao: Lezama facilities

 The Lezama Facilities is the complex where all of the categories of Athletic train.
 It was opened in the 1971–72 season, under the presidency of Felix Oráa.
 At present, facilities include, inter alia, five natural grass fields, a gymnasium, a pediment, a medical center and a residence for young players.
 Lezama has undergone remodeling since 1995 under the presidency of José María Arrate with the construction of new roads and parking entry and exit able to absorb the large number of vehicles that come every day, and a platform cover bringing greater convenience to fans attending the matches of the youth teams and other youth football teams.

-These facilities are located in the municipality of Lezama, approximately ten miles from Bilbao.
+These facilities are located in the municipality of Lezama, approximately 13 km from Bilbao.

 Future

 The Board has given the green light to the so-called "Lezama Master Plan", which was founded with the purpose of modernizing the structures of both the youth teams and first team.
 The "Plan" is the result of a rigorous study of the basic needs for the future of the Athletic Club.
 The work will take place over the course of two to three years and its budget is around €12 million.
-The Club is committed to consolidate its cantera structure, which is the basis for the future of the Club and in this regard Lezama will be expanded to classrooms for youth work in the lower categories and create an audiovisual department.
+The club is committed to consolidate its cantera structure, which is the basis for the future of the club and in this regard Lezama will be expanded to classrooms for youth work in the lower categories and create an audiovisual department.

+Club rivalries

+Real Sociedad

+Athletic Club's main historical rival is Real Sociedad, a neighboring club against which it plays the classic Basque derby.
+Both teams have maintained a great rivalry since their beginnings, and although Athletic had a notably superior trajectory for many decades, since the 1980s the differences between both clubs have equalized significantly and, at the same time, the rivalry has increased.

+Real Madrid and Barcelona

+Against Real Madrid and Barcelona, Athletic has competed for many league and cup titles throughout its history.
+Athletic has recorded the most victories against both opponents (79 wins over Barcelona and 76 over Madrid, as of 2024), ahead of the likes of Atlético Madrid, Valencia, Sevilla and Real Sociedad.

+Osasuna

+Athletic also maintains a significant rivalry with Osasuna, and there has been continuous friction between the clubs in recent years.